New – or returning – to writing for Teche?

 - As the feature image is responsive (it changes size depending on the viewer’s device and browser), avoid placing prominent subjects or features of the image close to the edges of the image.

-- Infographics and clip art are not suitable.
+- Infographics and clip art are generally not suitable for feature images.

-The Featured category is for articles for the wider university community (that are not faculty or office-specific).
-This tool is for use by the Teche editorial team only.
+NOTE: The Featured category is for use by the Teche operational team only.